 Fake freckles can be particularly fun to play around with going into summer, and this is also the time when you can maybe fool people into thinking they’re real – assuming you draw them on well.
 Alternatively, you can get creative and have some fun – rainbow- colored fake freckles could be a great accent for pride month, for example!

-We’ve selected the very best makeup products for creating the perfect fake freckles!
-We talk a bit about the history of the trend and the small controversy surrounding it.
-I’ll explain how to choose the right product for creating your fake freckles, then give thorough instructions on how to get the look, giving you the secret to makeup faux freckles as well as semi-permanent ones!
+We’ll talk a bit about the history of the trend and the small controversy surrounding it.
+I’ll explain how to choose the right makeup product for creating your fake freckles, then give thorough instructions on how to get the look, giving you the secret to makeup faux freckles as well as semi-permanent ones!

 In this article: